noahehall/algorithms/README.md

-algorithms and data structures implemented in javascript
+algorithms implemented in javascript

-current focus is data structures, then i'll swing back to algorithms
+current focus is [data structures](https://github.com/noahehall/datastructures), then i'll swing back to algorithms

 eventually will be useable for all of the awesome applications your building.